Theater of Pompey

 So much has survived from Rome’s heyday that we think we know the ancient city well.
 Scratch beneath the surface, however, and you find that much of Rome remains hidden.
 This isn’t to undervalue Rome’s main ancient attractions.
 The Roman Forum was the ancient city’s hub, a melting pot of international trade, social ostentation, and political conspiracy.

 The Colosseum (or the Flavian Amphitheatre as it was then known) was Rome’s main arena: a sporting arena-cum-bloodbath where the imperial elite put on shows to placate the city’s plebeian masses—part of their diet of “bread and circuses,” as Pliny the Younger once wrote.
-But when the Roman Empire fell, the city of the Caesars fell with it.
-Its pagan monuments destroyed, converted into churches, or, more often than not, simply built over.
+But when the Roman Empire fell, the city of the Caesars fell with it — its pagan monuments destroyed, converted into churches, or, more often than not, simply built over.

 We have uncovered but a fraction of the ancient city that underlies today’s capital.
 And while some monuments, like the Pantheon, have survived haphazardly (in this case because of its eleventh-hour conversion into a Byzantine church), many of the Eternal City’s monuments remain obscured, consigned to the subterranean city known as Hidden Rome.

-This article introduces you to some of the highlights of hidden Rome, some of which rival the Colosseum in terms of scale and the Pantheon in terms of ingenuity.
+This article introduces you to some of the highlights of Hidden Rome, some of which rival the Colosseum in terms of scale and the Pantheon in terms of ingenuity.
 And we start in a place better known for its Christian rather than pagan past: the Vatican.

 Caligula’s Circus